linquynus/TFregulomeR-dev/README.md

 ## Current Functionalities v2.0.2
 ### Click [here](./inst/update_notes/functionality_update.md) for functionality update notes

 _Currently, TFregulomeR links to data compendium hosted in Canada (default).
-Singapore server is not more accessible.
+Singapore server is no more accessible.
 For Canada one, please use `server='ca'`.
 For example, when browsing TFregulomeR data compendium hosted in Canada, using `dataBrowser(server='ca')`._

 Note: new function is highlighted in bold font.